FAQs

 Why don’t you open for longer?
 The nursery hours don’t suit my work schedule.

-We don’t consider ourselves a childcare facility as much as a life choice for your child’s future.
+Whilst we are a childcare facility we pride ourselves that we are so much more, we are a life choice for your child’s future.
 We want the best for your child and believe that the outdoors provides all that they need to develop, grow and enjoy their childhood to the fullest.

 Do you provide food?

 We want your child to be well fed and happy during our sessions - young children can be particular about their food or may have specific dietary requirements and/or allergies.
-It is important that they eat well to maintain their energy and so we ask parents to provide a packed lunch and water.
+It is important that they eat well to maintain their energy and so we ask parents to provide a healthy and varied, no waste packed lunch and reusable bottle of water.
+We will provide additional snacks and milk/ milk alternative throughout the day.
+Please see our nutritional guidance for lunch boxes and how to pack them for all weathers.

 Allergies and intolerance - We are able to cater for children with specific dietary requirements when cooking or making foods as part of the curriculum - please talk to us about this so we can ensure our activities are available to all.
 Please refer to our food and nutrition policy for further information - link below.